 Poor little Cherry suffers without treatment for weeks

 Hidden under spikes and overgrown weeds was 3-month-old Cherry, refusing to leave her thin mother’s side.

 Cherry’s physical pain was obvious, but the fear and confusion on her face broke Inspector Shelly’s heart.

-Still, she seemed to innately know that we were there to help her – only thanks to people like you.
+Still, she seemed to innately know that we were there to help her.

 Heart wrenchingly, Cherry had lived in this distressing state for a month prior to RSPCA South Australia getting the call to intervene.